ai/evil-front/README.md

 ## Rails Settings

-Evil Front Rails gem changes default Rails settings:
+The Evil Front Rails gem alters default Rails settings:

-* **Autoprecompile** adds to precompile all files in root of `app/assets/stylesheets` and `app/assets/javascripts`.
+* **Autoprecompile** is added to precompile all files in root of `app/assets/stylesheets` and `app/assets/javascripts`.
-  You should store loadable files only in subdirs.
+  You should only store loadable files in subdirs.
 * **Disable assets generation** on controller and action generation.